by David Barr

 As long as this myth, this way of telling the story, is seen simply as historical record, compromise on guns will remain unlikely.
 Thus, the possibility of reaching common ground on guns depends on people seeing this myth as optional, as only one way of telling the story among others.
 The best way to make that happen is by offering an alternative story.
 Toward that end, let’s consider a different myth of the revolution:

-In the 1700s, American colonists came to realize that our relationship with Britain was costing us more than it benefited us and that we had a right to govern ourselves.
+In the 1700s, American colonists came to realize that our relationship with Britain was costing us more than it benefited.
 We declared and pursued independence through collective political action in the form of the thirteen colonial governments and the Continental Congress.
 While private guns did play a (minor) role in the fighting, the organized forces (militias and regulars) under Washington – funded by the colonies and the Congress – carried almost the full burden of the war effort.
-Far from being a fight fueled only by patriotism plus guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
+Far from being a fight carried out by patriots with guns, it was in fact a long war of attrition between armies in which desertion and dissent were common.
 In the end, we prevailed because of disciplined cooperation, both within and among the colonies and between the colonies and France.
 We won because we figured out how to work together to build consensus, raise taxes, print money, equip an army, conduct diplomacy, and so on.

 I won’t be coy about my thoughts on these two myths.
 This is not a case for a “they both make good points” judgment.
-Yes, private guns played a role in the war.
-Patriotism did, too.
-But to say that we won the war because private citizens had guns is to push the truth to the breaking point.
+To say that we won the war because private citizens had guns is to push the truth to the breaking point.
 It is not just selective history; it is bad history.

 We should all be clear: the threat of violence by armed individuals can never be the basis of freedom.
 Political freedom has to be achieved and guaranteed politically, that is, collectively and institutionally.
 We only remain free when collective power checks power, when the influence of government, money, and the citizenry are balanced and regulated by transparent and accountable enforcement institutions.

-People are free to post memes about shooting the government agents who come for their guns, but we are right to ask whom they imagine shooting when the economy shifts away from them and their economic freedom is lost (and, with it, the real freedom to choose how to structure their lives).
-Whom do they shoot when corporate influence and corruption slowly turn the government away from accountability to the people?
 Someone might find comfort in the thought that he can shoot back when the government comes for his land, but what happens when economic forces beyond our control (and even functional comprehension) come for it?
 Who can be shot when the country moves gradually toward plutocracy (the rule of money), even while it maintains the superficial appearance of democracy and liberty?
-If we hang on to the right to buy a gun in part because the gun company that profits from the sale can buy senators and congressmen, what liberty is left for us to protect with it?
+If we hang on to the right to buy a gun in part because gun companies can buy senators and congressmen, what liberty is left for us to protect with it?

 It is clear from all this that we should be worried about encroaching tyranny.
-However, threats to our freedom are constantly taking new, subtle, and dangerous forms; it is a naïve fantasy to think the gun collections of American citizens can play any sort of meaningful role in protecting us from them.
+Threats to our freedom are constantly taking new, subtle, and dangerous forms.
+That said, it is a naïve fantasy to think the gun collections of American citizens can play any sort of meaningful role in protecting us from them.

-While gun control is an important issue with serious consequences, the more fundamental danger here is the naïve view of power, freedom, and influence at play in these debates.
-We can argue about the benefits and dangers of guns.
-What should be beyond debate is the danger of thinking that we live in a world so simple that modern forms of tyranny can be met with an AR-15.
-If we think gun ownership is a necessary and sufficient defense against tyranny, how can we possibly see value in the vital, boring work of government ethics oversight, consumer protection agencies, or campaign finance legislation?
-The institutions, norms, and checks that hold government responsible to the people can disappear without there being a moment of confrontation in which guns could conceivably play a role.
+While gun control is an important issue with serious consequences, I really think the more fundamental danger here is the naïve view of power, freedom, and influence at play in these debates.
+We can argue about the benefits and dangers of guns, but what should be beyond debate is the error involved in thinking that we live in a world so simple that modern forms of tyranny can be met with an AR-15.
+If we think gun ownership is a necessary and sufficient defense against tyranny, how can we possibly see any value in the vital, boring work of government ethics oversight, consumer protection agencies, or campaign finance legislation?
+The institutions, norms, and checks that hold government responsible to the people can disappear without a moment of confrontation in which guns could conceivably play a role.

 The irrelevance of gun ownership to issues of freedom and tyranny means it is possible to keep our guns and succumb to tyranny or to give up our guns while fortifying our freedoms.
 Please note that I am not saying that keeping guns will lead to tyranny or that giving them up will help our freedom.
 I mean to say only that there is no reason to think – on the basis of the Revolution or anything else – that gun ownership is a significant factor one way or the other in government accountability and the freedom it makes possible.